JohnCopernic/BD3MG/README.md

 # Block Distributed Majorize-Minimize Memory Gradient Algorithm

 This repository contains the Python implementation of the *Block Distributed Majorize-Minimize Memory Gradient Algorithm* applied to the problem of 3D images restoration potentially handling a depth-variant blur.
-Originally coded by Mathieu Chalvidal, it has been improved and tested in an academic project of CentraleSupélec.
+Originally coded by Mathieu Chalvidal, it has been improved and tested in an academic project in CentraleSupélec.

 ![Deblurring](/flybrainrec.png)